 Marblemount Fish Hatchery

 While a smaller location, the Marblemount Fish Hatchery nestled in the beautiful Cascade mountains is worth a visit.
+This site is a working fish hatchery in a rural setting, surrounded by the Cascades, operated by Washington State Department of Fish and Wildlife.
 There is a hiking trail to the river where you can watch salmon swim.
 It’s also an excellent spot for bird watching.
 Picnic tables and lots of walking trails make this a great getaway for a day trip.